-- Demographics (gender, age, income level, education level)
+- Demographic (gender, age, income level, education level)

 - Psychographics (values, interests, attitudes)

-Choosing to focus on a niche is a strategic business decision to serve a certain customer base better than competitors who target the broader market.
+Choosing to focus on a niche is a strategic business decision to serve a specific customer base more effectively than competitors who target the broader market.
 Businesses who are competing within a niche may decide to niche down even further as a way to differentiate their brand.

 - Conscious consumers